dphfox/Fusion/docs/api-reference/instances/attributeout.md

 </h1>

 Given an attribute name, returns a [special key](./specialkey.md) which outputs the value of attribute's with that name.
-It should be used with a [value](../state/value.md) otherwise an error will be thrown.
+It should be used with a [value](../state/value.md) object.

 ```Lua
 (attributeName: string) -> SpecialKey